God's love empowers us to love

 What does God's love look like from a practical sense?
 The whole Bible is our "how to" book on how to love God's way.
 His Word paints a beautiful picture of God's love for us from many different angles.
 (We have studied a large number of these in this Bible study.)
 His Word also clearly defines how we should love, so we don't have any excuse when it comes to knowing how.

-1 Corinthians 13 is one place where God chose to very specifically explain how we should agape.
+1 Corinthians 13 is one place where God chose to very specifically explain how we should agape love.
 It also clearly explains how important love is to God!

 If I speak with the tongues of men and of angels, but do not have love, I have become a noisy gong or a clanging cymbal.
 And if I have the gift of prophecy, and know all mysteries and all knowledge; and if I have all faith, so as to remove mountains, but do not have love, I am nothing.
 And if I give all my possessions to feed the poor, and if I deliver my body to be burned, but do not have love, it profits me nothing.
 Love is patient, love is kind, and is not jealous; love does not brag and is not arrogant, does not act unbecomingly; it does not seek its own, is not provoked, does not take into account a wrong suffered, does not rejoice in unrighteousness, but rejoices with the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails; ...
 But now abide faith, hope, love, these three; but the greatest of these is love.
 1 Corinthians 13 (NASB)

 1 Corinthians 13 also talks about spiritual gifts.
-Did you know the Holy Spirit is God’s gift giver (1 Corinthians 12)?
+Did you know the Holy Spirit is God's gift giver (1 Corinthians 12)?
 All Christians are given at least one spiritual gift from the Spirit for the general good and to build up the Body of Christ.
-Even though spiritual gifts are an important part of a Christian’s life, in 1 Corinthians 13, God makes it very apparent that His agape is more important than anything else.
+Even though spiritual gifts are an important part of a Christian's life, in 1 Corinthians 13, God makes it clear that love is more important than anything else.

 When people don't love you